Supplies

 Choosing the Right Volume

-• A common rule of thumb: choose a volume where your most frequent dose equals 5–20 units on an insulin syringe for easy, accurate measurement.
+• Rule of thumb: pick a volume that puts your usual dose somewhere between 5–20 units on an insulin syringe.
+That's the sweet spot for accurate, easy measurement.

 Sterile Technique Essentials